cfengine/documentation/resources/additional-topics/teamwork.markdown

 A review procedure for policy-promises is a good solution if you want to delegate responsibility for different parts of a policy to different sources.
-Human judgement as the `arbiter' is irreplaceable, but tools can be added to make conflicts easier to detect.
+Human judgement as the _arbiter_ is irreplaceable, but tools can be added to make conflicts easier to detect.

 Promise theory underlines that, if a host or computing device accepts policy